 The Fund is one of the largest institutional investors in New Zealand and a significant player in New Zealand’s capital markets.
-Its $5 billion New Zealand investment portfolio includes more than $1 billion in the local share market, along with large investments in Kaingaroa Timberlands, Fidelity LIfe, Metlifecare, Kiwibank, Hobsonville, Datacom and rural farmland.
+Its $5.8 billion New Zealand investment portfolio (or 15.64% of investments*) includes more than $1 billion in the local share market, along with large investments in Kaingaroa Timberlands, Fidelity LIfe, Metlifecare, Kiwibank, Hobsonville, Datacom and rural farmland.
 The Fund is also invested, through external investment managers, in small, privately-owned companies, property developments and social infrastructure.

 The Fund has some advantages that other investors don’t when it comes to investing in New Zealand.
 We are local and Crown-owned; we are relatively large in New Zealand terms; we have a long investment horizon and the ability to invest in illiquid assets (assets that can be hard to sell quickly) in order to earn a premium return over time.